Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 Medicare Savings Tip

-Keep documentation of triggering events — such as a notice that your Medicare Advantage plan is leaving your area.
+Keep documentation of triggering events, such as a notice that your Medicare Advantage plan is leaving your area.
 You'll typically need proof of the qualifying event to invoke your guaranteed issue rights within the 63-day window.
+For step-by-step guidance, see our guide on how to switch from Medicare Advantage to Medigap.

 What Happens If You Miss the Medigap Open Enrollment Period?

-Missing your 6-month window doesn't permanently lock you out of Medigap — but it significantly changes the rules.
+Missing your 6-month window doesn't permanently lock you out of Medigap, but it significantly changes the rules.
+In most cases, you won't have a right under federal law to switch Medigap policies unless you're within your 6-month Medigap open enrollment period, or you're eligible under a specific situation or guaranteed issue right.
 Outside the OEP (and without a qualifying guaranteed issue event), insurers in most states can:

 • Deny your application entirely based on health status